-Hello everyone, for those of you that don’t know me, my name is Karen Townsend and I was diagnosed with LAOFA at the age of 32.
-Those of you that know me also know that I hate when the media or society stereotypes people that challenge everything regardless if it’s justified or not, and refer to them as “Karen’s”.
-I try to live my life as unconfrontational as possible, but I’m here to tell you that sometimes it’s okay to stand up for your rights, especially when the NDIS is concerned.
-I will be doing a series of blogs where I focus on particular subjects that have happened to me that might just be helpful to you or your loved ones as well.
-I will try to gift the most detailed information with the closet outcome as possible.
+Hello everyone!
+For those of you that do not know me, my name is Karen Townsend, and I was diagnosed with LAOFA a t the age of 32.
+Those of you that do know me know that I do not like it when the media or society in general stereotype certain people and refer to them as KAREN, and I find it offensive and a type of bullying.
+A personal name should not be used to describe anyone’s actions, regardless if you feel it is justified or not.
+I try to live my life as uconfrontational As possible, so it can be offensive when my name is used in a negative way.
+That being said, I will assure you that it is definitely okay to stand up for your rights, especially when the NDIS is involved.
+I am doing a series of blogs where I will focus on issues relating to the NDIS and how they affected me, in the hopes that everyone can learn from it, and I am hoping it will be helpful to everyone as well.
+I will try to get the most detailed information as possible, with the closest resolution and outcome.

-Stay tuned for some of my up coming trials
+Stay tuned for more blogs on my upcoming trials